Rahulv1130/Nexis/README.md

 ---

-*Built by [Rahul Verma] for the Nebula9.ai Full Stack GenAI Developer Internship — May 2026*
+*Built by [Rahul Verma] as an Assignment for the Nebula9.ai Full Stack GenAI Developer Internship — May 2026*